pet0r/Search-SphinxsearchBundle/README.markdown

 ```

 At least one index must be defined, and you may define as many as you like.

+Multiple hosts can be defined, at least one must be present.
+For every host you supply, a load must also be defined.
+This will create a 'random' loadbalancing effect.

 In the above sample configuration, `Categories` is used as a label for the index named `%sphinxsearch_index_categories%` (as defined in your `sphinxsearch.conf`).
 This allows you to avoid having to hard code raw index names inside of your code.